2. Formation: the Second Element in the Life of Lay Members of Regnum Christi

 I would always have such great intentions of praying and learning more about my Catholic faith.
 I looked for ways to be holy, but because I had no direction, no accountability, no support, I would sooner or later always end up like the catfish, struggling and then eventually I would give up for a time, then attempt the cycle again.

 Through my weekly Encounter with Christ, I have learned to see the world through a different lens.
-When I see the world in this new way, through my actions God can change lives, relationships, history and ultimately eternity.
-The gospel parallels keep me focused on Him and have personally taught me to expect great things from God, and to train my eyes to see these great expectations fulfilled.
+When I see the world in this new way, God can use my actions to change lives, relationships, history, and ultimately eternity.
+The Gospel parallels keep me focused on Him.
+They have personally taught me to expect great things from God, and to train my eyes to see these great expectations fulfilled.
 Zacchaeus expected to catch only a glimpse of Jesus, but our Lord had much bigger plans for him.
 He called him down, dined at his house, and enkindled in him a spirit of generosity.
 Jesus completely blew away all of the expectations Zacchaeus had.

 I have had some pretty amazing formation through my study circles.
 This formation and an open heart have allowed the Holy Spirit to work in my soul and further connect my heart to God.
 He is teaching me to set aside things that take me away from Him.
 He reminds me that conversion of heart takes a lifetime, and that He is the Divine Physician that will heal my brokenness with time and patience.

-Conventions are another opportunity for Movement Members to avail themselves of the excellent formation Regnum Christi has to offer.
-Including the workshops, mini-conventions and retreats in Calgary, I have had the great privilege of attending a national convention annually, giving not only the chance to be formed by the presenters at the conventions, but also from all of you who attend with me – finding out about what each Locality is doing in their Section to provide me further formation.
+Conventions are another opportunity for Regnum Christi members to avail themselves of excellent formation.
+Including the workshops, mini-conventions, and retreats in Calgary, I have had the great privilege of attending a national convention annually, giving not only the chance to be formed by the presenters at the conventions, but also from all of you who attend with me – finding out about what each locality is doing in their section to provide me further formation.

-Building on the wonderful formation we received nationally in Bethesda, the Calgary Spiritual Guides developed a program for monthly study which has been integral to the way I now guide.
+Building on the wonderful formation we received nationally in Bethesda through the Spiritual Direction Certificate Program, the Calgary Spiritual Directors developed a program for monthly study which has been integral to the way I now direct others.
 It has caused a paradigm shift that has changed the way I think and see situations.
-With God’s grace, it enables me to guide in a more perceptive way, based on the wisdom revealed in our group study of the Doctors of the Church and experienced Spiritual Directors.
+With God’s grace, it enables me to direct in a more perceptive way, based on the wisdom revealed in our group study of the Doctors of the Church and experienced Spiritual Directors.
 With all of these great blessings we have received over the past five years of this program, we have also been able to support the diaspora we serve who have been interested in this style of study.

-Being in Regnum Christi has also taught me that it is my responsibility for identifying my specific needs for formation.
+Being in Regnum Christi has also taught me that it is my responsibility to identify my specific needs for formation.
 We live in an age where there are so many resources readily available to form us!
-What an exciting time to be catholic and to pursue my holiness through the means the Holy Spirit has called me personally through the gift of this ecclesial movement Regnum Christi.
+What an exciting time to be Catholic and to pursue my holiness through the means the Holy Spirit has called me personally through the gift of this Regnum Christi Federation.